kubeflow/website/content/en/docs/gke/deploy/upgrade.md

 ## Before you start

-To better understand upgrade process, recommend reading the following sections first:
+To better understand upgrade process, you should read the following sections first:

 - [Understanding the deployment process for management cluster](../management-setup#understanding-the-deployment-process)
 - [Understanding the deployment process for Kubeflow cluster](../deploy-cli#understanding-the-deployment-process)